-Strategic Objective Board Committee Patients: To deliver high quality, safe and responsive patient services, shaped by best practice and our communities Quality Governance Committee People: To enable our people to lead, work differently and to feel valued, motivated and proud to work at ULHT People and Organisational Development Committee Services: To ensure that services are sustainable, supported by technology and delivered from an improved estate Finance, Performance and Estates Committee Partners: To implement integrated models of care with our partners to improve Lincolnshire's health and well-being Trust Board
+Strategic Objective Board Committee Patients: To deliver high quality, safe and responsive patient services, shaped by best practice and our communities Quality Governance Committee People: To enable our people to lead, work differently and to feel valued, motivated and proud to work at ULHT People and Organisational Development Committee Services: To ensure that services are sustainable, supported by technology and delivered from an improved estate Finance, Performance and Estates Committee Partners: To implement integrated models of care with our partners to improve Trust Board

-Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence Committee providing assurance to TB Assurance rating To deliver high quali ty, safe and responsiv e patient services, shaped by be st practice and o ur communities 5 support the delivery of an improved patient safety culture (Developing a Safety Culture) Patient Safety Walk Rounds and Human Factors training delayed due to second wave of Covid-19 Definition of Safety Culture Ambition Human factors training is now rescheduled for June 2021 2nd Wave of Pascal Survey to commence in ED External Saftey Culture company engaged to deliver focus groups at all levels through the organisation and support development and strategy Trust Wide Accreditation Programme Reports Safety Culture Surveys Action plans from focus groups and survey findings Update reports to the Patient Safety Group Organisational understanding of Safety Culture Assurance gaps to be identified through Trust Board streamlined governance process and Quality Governance Committee.
-S .
-Revised governance and reporting arrangements currently being embedded with some groups reporting into the sub-groups still in their infancy.
+Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating SO1 To deliver high quality, sat fe and responsive patient services, shaped by be est practice and o ur communitie s Group, lead & plan in place to support the delivery of an improved patient safety culture (Developing a Safety Culture) (PSG) Patient Safety Walk Rounds and Human Factors training delayed due to second wave of Covid-19 Definition of Safety Culture Ambition Human factors training is now rescheduled for June 2021 2nd Wave of Pascal Survey to commence in ED External Saftey Culture company engaged to deliver focus groups at all levels through the organisation and support development and strategy Trust Wide Accreditation Programme Reports Safety Culture Surveys Action plans from focus groups and survey findings Update reports to the Patient Safety Group Organisational understanding of Safety Culture Assurance gaps to be identified through Trust Board streamlined governance process and Quality Governance Committee.
+Robust Quality Governance Committee, which is a sub- group of the Trust Board, in operation with appropriate reporting from sub-groups.
+(CG) Revised governance and reporting arrangements currently being embedded with some groups reporting into the sub-groups still in their infancy.
 Review of Quality Governance Committee and Sub-group structures undertaken.
 Review to be undertaken once revised mechanisms have been in place for 6 months.
 Upward reports from QGC sub-groups Upward reports from groups reporting into sub-groups require some strengthening.
 Template for groups reporting to sub-groups to be designed.
 Patient Safety Group which is a sub group of the Quality Governance Committee in place meeting monthly.
-(PSG) Disruption to existing governance arrangements during the pandemic Divisional representation at PSG especially Medical input Maturity of PSG subgroups and effectiveness group meetings have continued to take place throughout the pandemic Quality and Safety Risk Report Patient Safety Group (incorporating sub- groups) and the Clinical Effectiveness Group Patient safety indicators in the IPR meeting monthly (IPCG) Disruption to development of IPCG due to COVID-19 pandemic.
+(PSG) Disruption to existing governance arrangements during the pandemic Divisional representation at PSG especially Medical input Maturity of PSG subgroups and effectiveness Patient Safety Group & sub- group meetings have continued to take place throughout the pandemic Review of information being fed into the sub groups Divisional triumvirates currently reviewing meeting attendance Patient Safety Group (incorporating sub- Infection Prevention and Control Committee in place and meeting monthly (IPCG) Disruption to development of IPCG due to COVID-19 pandemic.
 Requirement to progress Divisional IPC assurance and monitoring processes.
 Requirement to develop the IPC service and Team via a consultation process.
-Need to develop Estates related sub groups (decontamination, water safety and ventilation). and responsibilities framework.
-Progressing with an IPC service and Team consultation and funding secured to significantly expand and strengthen IPC Team.
-Redefined IPC audit and incident analysis processes.
-Strengthening of Estates progress reporting and with IPC Key Objectives and Hygiene Code.
+Need to develop Estates related sub groups (decontamination, water safety and ventilation). line with the requirements of the with IPC Key Objectives and Hygiene Code.
 IPC service and Team consultation is progressing.
 Divisional and Estates progress and exception reporting.
-Recruitment of Estates and development.
+Recruitment of Estates and Some aspects of Divisional and Estates reporting require further development.
 Insufficient IPC Team resource to currently provide the appropriate support to the Divisions and develop the IPC service.
-Awaiting the Estates and Facilities and Decontamination
+Awaiting the Estates and Facilities and Decontamination Lead to commence in post.
+IPC identified gaps are being managed and monitored by reporting and gap analysis to the IPCG.
+Development progression via consultation and recruitment processes.